One Twenty Two: Background and recording

 When Botch's former label Hydra Head Records officially folded and returned the master recordings of their catalog to them, the band members began talking together and with Sargent House about doing something special for the re-release of We Are the Romans.
 After Botch broke up, guitarist Dave Knudson focused his attention on his new indie rock band Minus the Bear.
 When Minus the Bear broke up in 2018, Knudson began writing solo material, which culminated in his 2022 debut album, The Only Thing You Have to Change is Everything.
 As he was writing music during the COVID-19 lockdowns, Knudson wanted to express his frustrations with the experience through creating a heavy song.
 While most of his solo material started with an acoustic guitar to be explored later electronically, the riff that eventually became "One Twenty Two" started with Knudson picking up his electric guitar and playing what he felt at the time.

 The demo naturally progressed from a solo Knudson song into a Botch song when Dave Verellen was invited to provide guest vocals, and later Brian Cook and Tim Latona were brought into the mix as well.
 Though, Knudson had originally considered inviting Dimitri Minakakis of The Dillinger Escape Plan to provide guest vocals, before reaching out to Verellen.
 The song was written with the members of Botch trading ideas and digitally during the COVID-19 lockdowns.
 Knudson elaborated: "I had no intention of writing anything for Botch, but when I was thinking of a singer to collaborate with, I thought, 'Hey, I know the best hardcore singer ever to do it,' so I hit up Dave V. He was super excited, and so it just kind of snowballed from there.
 There was never any intent or conversation about getting back together or writing.
 It just happened so naturally and was a great release for all of us to make it happen without any of the traditional pressure an 'active' band faces."
 Cook said of the song's creation: "It wasn't intended to be a Botch song; it was intended to be its own thing.
 But it was the four of us, and it felt right, and doing something with my four old friends during the loneliness of lockdown for the pure joy of creation was ultimately more important than public opinion."

 "One Twenty Two" was mixed by Matt Bayles, who produced most of Botch's catalogue in addition to several albums by Knudson's Minus the Bear and Cook's These Arms Are Snakes.

+A live recording of the song was included on Botch's 2025 live album 061524, which documented the final performance of their 2023–2024 reunion tour.